mr-archano/gradle-buildSrc-bug/README.md

  Each module has to have a unique path.
  ```

+I could reproduce the issue using Gradle 3.4+ and Android Studio 2.3.1 I haven't tested with newer versions of Android Studio yet.

 Note: using `Refresh all gradle projects` seems to workaround this issue.